molikto/mlang/README.md

     * how the "terrible way" of implementing face restrictions done
          * how to implement if efficiently?

  * roadmap
      * **DONE** totally unsafe MLTT basics
          * function types with eta, record types with eta, inductive types,
          * bidirectional elaborating type checker with mutual recursive definitions
          * type directed conversion check with eta and recursive definitions
          * basic `.poor` syntax and parser
-    * separate elaborator and type checker
+    * cubical features
-    * extension types (they are Kan; interval "type" is a syntax sugar)
+        * **QUESTION** path? extension? (they are Kan; interval "type" is a syntax sugar). also they seems to requires sub-typing
+        * coe
+        * com -- restrict operator
      * reify
          * "maker" values
          * local unannotated pattern
          * unannotated path type
          * error reporting (seems not hard!)
+    * syntax sugars
     * implicit arguments on the right: *at least I think it is useful, and also it can be seen as a subset of implicit arguments a la Agda, so no harm implementing at all*
+         * **QUESTION** what's the problem of unification under restricted context?
+    * ~~~~~~~~~~
-    * cubical features
+    * more cubical features
-        * coe
-        * com
          * univalance
          * hit
    * user defined eliminations
         * user defined implicit form
     * implicit conversions
     * record calculus
     * small features
         * HTML pretty print
         * naming shadowing
+        * non-dependent closures
     * **SOUNDNESS** positivity checker
     * **SOUNDNESS** coverage checker
     * **SOUNDNESS** termination checking